 Sanderson’s print ad says: “Don’t be fooled by other chicken companies who use labels like ‘raised without antibiotics.’
 That’s just a marketing gimmick to get you to pay more.”

-The ad is a not-so-subtle dig at Tyson, Perdue Farms, Foster Farms and others that are moving away from antibiotics and in so doing helping to ensure that our life-saving drugs keep working.
+The ad is a not-so-subtle dig at Maryland’s own Perdue Farms as well as Tyson, Foster Farms and others that are moving away from antibiotics and in so doing helping to ensure that our life-saving drugs keep working.
 Perhaps Sanderson has an alternative definition for the word “gimmick.”

 Let’s be clear.
 Overusing antibiotics on food animals puts our health at risk.